sts10/fgift/README.markdown

           Prints verbose output, including parameters as received.
 Can accept either one or two count
   -p, --previous <PREVIOUS_YEARS_FILE>
-          Provide file with previous years giving
-  -s, --special <SPECIAL_REQUESTS_FILE>
+          Optionally provide file with previous years giving -s, --special <SPECIAL_REQUESTS_FILE>
-          Provide file with special requests (assignments that must be made) -o, --output <OUTPUT>
+          Optionally provide file with special requests (assignments that must be made) -o, --output <OUTPUT>
           Print assignments to a file, rather than to the terminal -h, --help